Darxo/Hardened/README.md

 - Peasants and Caravans on the world map display a banner
 - Add new setting for displaying non-settlement location names of nearby locations (Lairs, Unique Locations, Attached Locations)
 - Brothers that "die" outside of combat (e.g. Events) will now always transfer their equipment into your stash
+- Add Setting for marking named/legendary helmets/armor or armor with attachements as to-be-repaired whenever it enters your inventory
+- Add settings to display food duration, repair duration and minimum medicine cost in brackets behind those supply values
+- Add 1 second delay, before you can click the buttons in event screens to prevent accidental missclicks
 - Add Concept and Tooltip for Day-Night Cycle
 - Slightly Lower the volume of the annoying kid sfx in towns

 ### Misc

 - Add new Concepts for **Armor Penetration** and **Weight** and apply these Concepts to existing weapons and items
-- Add new Concept for **Hitchance** apply it to reworked perk- and skill descriptions
+- Add new Concept for **Hitchance** and apply it to reworked perk- and skill descriptions
 - Supplies (Crowns, Tools, Medicine, Ammo) are now consumed instantly after buying, looting
 - Quiver and Weapons that contain Ammo now display the supply cost for replacing ammunition in them
 - Improve artwork for **Nimble** perk
 - All effects of the difficulty settings are now listed as tooltips during world generation
-- Add Setting for marking named/legendary helmets/armor or armor with attachements as to-be-repaired whenever it enters your inventory
-- Reduce the Attack sfx volume of Wardogs and Warhounds by 20%

 ## Fixes